Organized Trips

 In many cases flights are "dovetailed" with another group traveling the other direction, which cuts down the flight costs greatly.
 When this is the case be sure to load your groups gear from one place, or unload it to one place, where it will not be confused with gear from the other group.

 When carrying skis, poles, or other long objects be sure they are horizontal and at waist height or below at all times.
 A ski or pole in the rotors can put a helicopter out of commission as well as create a great danger.
+(This is another thing that should be done even when the helicopter is shut down.)

 Never throw items - carry them and hand them off directly without throwing.